If you’re one of the millions suffering from a hiatal hernia. You need to try a hiatal hernia chiropractor today!

 - Third, people should avoid smoking, which can weaken the muscles around the diaphragm and make it more likely for hernias to develop.

-- Fourth, people should avoid tight-fitting clothing, as this can also put pressure on the diaphragm and contribute to its development.
+- Fourth, people should avoid tight-fitting clothing, which can also pressure the diaphragm and contribute to its development.

 By taking these simple steps, people can significantly reduce their risk of developing this condition.

 Hiatal hernias are a common condition, but that doesn’t mean they must be debilitating.
-Chiropractic care is an excellent treatment and can help you get your life back on track.
+Chiropractors offer drug-free and non-invasive treatments that can provide quick relief in a single visit for some.